essentialkaos/bibop/COOKBOOK.md

 ##### `writable`

-Check if file or directory is writable for some user.
+Checks if file or directory is writable for some user.

 **Syntax:** `writable <username> <path>`